Program at a Glance

 Sussex Tech is the only high school to fully design and manufacture a human-powered submarine and enter this elite competition with over 20 other major universities from around the world.
 In their senior year students select and complete a "senior project," which takes the entire year to complete.
 This project culminates with students entering their work in an external competition or presentation to an informed group outside the school.

 Most graduates leave Sussex Tech to pursue Bachelors’ Degrees at colleges and universities.
-Armed with analytical and practical engineering design skills, the young engineer can pursue challenging and rewarding work in any of the traditional areas of engineering which include Civil, Mechanical, Chemical and Electrical Engineering.
+Armed with analytical and practical engineering design skills, the young engineer can pursue challenging and rewarding work in any of the traditional areas of engineering which include Civil, Mechanical, Chemical, and Electrical Engineering.

-With excellent academic performance, graduates from the Sussex Tech Engineering Program have been accepted to many of the top engineering post-secondary colleges and universities throughout the United States including United States Military Academy (West Point), Rensselaer, Cornell, Stevens Institute of Technology, New Jersey Institute of Technology, Virginia Tech, Villanova, University of Southern California, Georgia Tech.
+With excellent academic performance, graduates from the Sussex Tech Engineering Program have been accepted to many of the top engineering post-secondary colleges and universities throughout the United States including United States Military Academy (West Point), Rensselaer, Cornell, Stevens Institute of Technology, New Jersey Institute of Technology, Virginia Tech, Villanova, University of Southern California, and Georgia Tech.

 Feedback from our engineering graduates has shown that they are consistently better prepared for the rigorous academic challenges at their selected post-secondary schools than their peers from traditional high schools, as evidenced by their excellent grades and perseverance to complete their degrees in engineering.
+Multiple articulation agreements are in place for eligible students.
+Please see your guidance counselor for details.